balena-os/jetson-flash/README.md

 4. Connect the power adapter to the Power Jack [J16].
 5. The device will automatically power on in Force Recovery Mode.

+**Jetson AGX Orin 32GB Devkit:**

+1. Make sure you connect the Type-C plug of the data cable to the USB Type-C port used for flashing, which is located next to 40-pin connector.
+2. While holding the middle Force Recovery button, insert the USB Type-C power supply plug into the USB Type-C port above the DC jack.
+3. This will turn on the Jetson dev kit in Force Recovery Mode.
+4. HOLD DOWN until you hear the fan and get a usb connection popup on your connected PC

 **Confirmation**

 You can confirm your device is running in recovery mode by issuing the command `lsusb | grep NVIDIA` and examining the output.